unit8co/darts/README.md

 5. Create a new branch with your fix / feature from the **develop** branch.
 6. Check that your code pass the tests / design new unit tests: `python -m unittest`.
 7. Verify your tests coverage with `./coverage.sh` (additionaly you can generate xml report and use VSCode Coverage gutter to identify untested lines with `./coverage.sh xml`).
+8. If your contribution introduces a significant change, add it to `CHANGELOG.md` under the "Unreleased" section.
-8. Create a pull request from your new branch to the **develop** branch.
+9. Create a pull request from your new branch to the **develop** branch.

 ## Contact Us